Cannabis Delivery Software

 With the decriminalization of cannabis in many states such as California and Colorado, the cannabis industry has seen a huge rise in the demand for both recreational and medicinal marijuana.
-These changes in state laws and the general population’s acceptance of cannabis as a valuable pharmacology tool has lead to what many people have coined the “Green Rush”.
-Although the pros and cons of cannabis use are constantly debated, what is not debatable is that the plant has resulted in tens of billions of dollars for these states in additional revenue.
-That should be great news to the businesses and the states in which those companies operate.
-Unfortunately, with the federal laws not being in line with these state laws the end product has been gray areas, loop holes, and legal inconsistencies.
-This lack of cohesion between the federal and state laws has forced many growers, dispensaries and marijuana delivery services to take security measures into their own hands, and the tool they are calling upon is GPS tracking.
+These changes in state laws and the general population’s acceptance of cannabis as a valuable pharmacology tool have led to what many people have coined the “Green Rush”.
+Although the pros and cons of cannabis use are constantly debated, what is not debatable is that legal cannabis is a high-value product that has resulted in tens of billions of dollars in state revenue.
+That should be great news to the businesses and the states in which companies produce recreational marijuana.
+Unfortunately, the laws at the federal level have created gray areas, loopholes, and legal inconsistencies for many states and the cannabis market.
+This lack of cohesion between federal and state laws has forced those in the marijuana industry such as growers, dispensaries, and delivery services to take security measures into their own hands.
+For companies transporting marijuana, one tool that is helping transport companies is GPS tracking.

 - Live GPS is placed upon a car

 - Vehicle information that includes location, speed and more are instantly uploaded online

 - Managers can view vehicle activity 24/7 from a phone or computer

 Having instant access to the location of a vehicle, historical driving records speeds driven and more is valuable data that can help a business improve routing, auto security, employee efficiency, and many other areas of business related to vehicle activity.
 For those delivering cannabis, this form of data is especially important because sometimes these delivery vehicles are targeted by thieves.